Every planar graph with the Liouville property is amenable: Degree-weighted energy

-Given a locally finite graph $G$, for $e=vw$ we let $r(e)= deg(v)^2+deg(w)^2$.
-The graph $G$ is \emph{super transient} if there is a flow from some vertex of intensity 1 such that its $r$-weighted energy is finite, that is, $\sum_{e\in E(G)} f(e)^2 r(e)$ is finite.
+Given a locally finite graph $G$, for an edge $e=vw$ we let $r(e)= deg(v)^2+deg(w)^2$.
+We say that $G$ is \emph{super transient} if there is a flow from some vertex with finite $r$-weighted energy, that is, $\sum_{e\in E(G)} f(e)^2 r(e)< \infty$.
 Note that super transience implies transience.
-Note that $G$ is super transient if and only if the graph $G[r]$ is transient, where we obtain $G[r]$ from $G$ by subdividing each edge $e$ $r(e)$-many times.
+Moreover, $G$ is super transient if and only if the graph $G[r]$, obtained from $G$ by replacing each edge $e$ with a path of length $r(e)$, is transient.
+The following implies \autoref{supersuper-trans_mod}.

 \begin{cor} Every super transient planar locally finite graph $G$ has a non-constant Dirichlet harmonic function. \end{cor}